Son of God accomplishes just that in 2 hours 18 minutes.

 The scene when Jesus calls Matthew, the tax-collector to be his follower is particularly moving.
-It opens with a file of Jewish tax-collectors cheating their own people and the same Pharisee expressing his disgust for the Jewish traitors.
+It opens with a file of Jewish tax-collectors’ cheating their own people and the same Pharisee’s expressing his disgust for the Jewish traitors.
 Jesus then steps in and relates the parable of the self-righteous Pharisee and publican at prayer.
-Matthew rises under grave conviction and just as Jesus arrives at the part where the publican prays; with tears streaming down both cheeks, Matthew finishes the rest of “God be merciful to me a sinner.”
+Matthew rises under grave conviction and just as Jesus arrives at the part when the publican prays; with tears streaming down both cheeks, Matthew finishes the rest: “God be merciful to me a sinner.”

-The Garden of Gethsemane scene is also quite creative as it cuts from Jesus praying in the garden, to Caiaphas praying in the Temple, to Pilate and his wife praying to their gods in the palace.
+The Garden of Gethsemane scene is also quite creative as it cuts from Jesus’s praying in the garden, to Caiaphas’s praying in the Temple, to Pilate and his wife’s praying to their gods in the palace.

-Morgado successfully conveys many of the characteristics of Jesus, such as compassion, love, and gentleness; but to such an extent that it takes away from Jesus’ authority which the Bible says He spoke with when He taught and especially affects the scene when Jesus overturns the money changers’ tables – probably the most pathetic scene of the entire movie.
+Morgado successfully conveys many of the characteristics of Jesus, such as compassion, love, and gentleness; but to such an extent that it takes away from Jesus’s authority, which the Bible says He spoke with when He taught.
+This especially affects the scene when Jesus overturns the money changers’ tables – probably the most pathetic scene of the entire movie.
 Jesus is portrayed heartbroken as he effortlessly turns over a few tables and weakly confronts the Pharisees before walking out of the Temple with His disciples.
 This plays into the hands of false teachers who claim Jesus was nothing more than a Jewish reformer who, disgusted with the corruption of the synagogues and Judaism of His day, broke away with His followers and formed another sect of the Jewish religion.

 This is in stark contrast to what actually happened.
-Both Matthew and Mark record Jesus running the money changers out of the Temple and Mark tells us He “would not suffer that any man should carry any vessel through the temple.”
-Whether He personally, physically threw them out and barred them from reentering, did so with the help of His disciples, or the money changers feared His thousands of followers is not given to us in Scripture and would certainly have been interesting to see played out in a movie director’s imagination.
-But, a scene like that wouldn’t fit in too well with the nice-guy image of Jesus that the movie seeks to portray.
+Both Matthew and Mark record Jesus’s running the money changers out of the Temple, and Mark tells us He “would not suffer that any man should carry any vessel through the temple.”
+Whether He personally, physically threw them out and barred them from reentering, did so with the help of His disciples, or the money changers feared His thousands of followers is not given to us in Scripture and would certainly have been interesting to see played out in a director’s imagination.
+But a scene like that wouldn’t fit in too well with the nice-guy image of Jesus that the movie seeks to portray.

-For starters, Simon Peter is alone when Jesus multiplies the fish in Peter’s boat and when calls him to be His disciple.
+For starters, Simon Peter is alone when Jesus multiplies the fish in Peter’s boat and when he calls him to be His disciple.
 Whereas in the Bible, (Mt.
 4:18-20, Mark 1:16-18) Peter and his brother Andrew were together when Jesus called them.
-But, assuming the film is basing the choosing of Peter off Luke’s depiction in which Andrew is not mentioned (5:1-11), James and John are notably absent and the movie makes it look as if Jesus was a complete stranger to Peter.
-In the Gospel of Luke, Jesus had already healed Simon’s mother-in-law in the previous chapter and was in Simon’s boat to begin with because He had been preaching out of it.
+But assuming the film is basing the choosing of Peter off Luke’s depiction, in which Andrew is not mentioned (Luke 5:1-11), James and John are notably absent, and the movie makes it look as if Jesus was a complete stranger to Peter.
+In the Gospel of Luke, Jesus had already healed Simon’s mother-in-law in the previous chapter and was in Simon’s boat to begin with because He had been preaching from it.